 As with everything in life, there are some pros and cons to careers in this field which are covered below.

-In general, working in a job in the basic industries offers more security than many other paths because the materials they create will always be needed.
-Many of these companies also continually test and manufacturer new products that keep the opportunities alive and well.
+In general, working in a job in the basic industries offers more long-term prospects than many other paths because the materials they create will always be needed.

 Pay + Benefits

-Below, we’ve outlined some high-paying basic industry jobs and their average annual salaries:
+Below, we’ve outlined some high-paying basic industry jobs and the average median salary statistics*:

 - Agronomist – $72,500